 In addition to the stationarity assessment, the USACE Climate Hydrology Assessment Tool (CHAT) was used to assist in the determination of future streamflow conditions.
 For this assessment, the continuous period of record of 1970 - 2014 for USGS 07032200 was used.
-Figure 16 shows the Climate Hydrology Assessment Tool output for this gage.
+Figure H:1-17 shows the Climate Hydrology Assessment Tool output for this gage.

-The CHAT analysis indicates that there might be statistically significant increasing trend in annual peak instantaneous streamflow for Nonconnah Creek (Figure H:1-18).
+The CHAT analysis indicates that there might be statistically significant increasing trend in annual peak instantaneous streamflow for Nonconnah Creek (Figure H:1-17).
 There is no recommended threshold for statistical significance, but typically 0.05 is used as it is associated with a 5% risk of a false positive.
-The p-value in Nonconnah is 0.044, just under the standard threshold, which indicates that there is likely a statistically significant increasing trend.
-However, the monotonic trend tab in the Non-stationarity Assessment Tool was applied to the entire period of record but did not indicate that there was a statistically significant trend in the annual peak streamflow record from 1970-2014.
+The p-value in Nonconnah is 0.0033 which indicates that there is a statistically significant increasing trend.
+This is statistically significant upward trend is consistent with the results of the monotonic trend tab in the Non-stationarity Assessment Tool when applied to the entire period of record.

 The Nonconnah Creek basin continues to experience development and is projected to continue this growth for the near future.
 Future land use estimates produced in the Memphis Metro Stormwater Study (1997) predicted the basin would be 100% developed by 2050.
 It should be emphasized that this growth is primarily located in the headwaters of Nonconnah Creek, above the Germantown gage.
-The contributing drainage area includes the suburbs of the surrounding communities of Olive Branch, Mississippi and southeastern Shelby County municipalities of Germantown and Collierville Tennessee.
+The contributing drainage area includes the suburbs of the surrounding communities of Olive Branch, Mississippi and southeastern Shelby County municipalities of Germantown and Collierville, Tennessee.
 The results are inconclusive, but it should be noted that there is likely a statistically significant increase in annual peak instantaneous streamflow at USGS 07032200.

 Figure H:1-17.
-CHAT Output for USGS 07032200 for Nonconnah Creek near Germantown, TN, P-Value=0.044
+CHAT Output for USGS 07032200 for Nonconnah Creek near Germantown, TN.
+P-Value=0.0033